 Investing in Switzerland

 There are many investment opportunities for foreign entrepreneurs in Switzerland, where basic constitutional rights apply equally.
 Those who have the right of residence and temporary work permit in Switzerland may establish a company under the same conditions as Swiss citizens.
-Also, they have the right to set up a branch and develop economic activities on the Swiss market.
+In addition, they have the right to set up a branch and develop economic activities on the Swiss market.

 Swiss trade access